-According to the legends, the Earl quashed a rebellion by filling the rebels’ well with a potent mixture of scotch whisky, honey, oatmeal and cream, getting the rebels so drunk that they all were captured without a fight!
+According to the legends, the Earl quashed a rebellion by filling the rebels’ well with a potent mixture of scotch whisky, honey, oatmeal and cream.
+This then got the rebels so drunk that they all were captured without a fight!
 Now if we had to pick a way to be captured, going out while drinking a good scotch would probably be right up there, but one does have to question what exactly the rebels were drinking for their water!

 The cocktail sounded like an interesting one to try, but not having any oatmeal in house made us have to reconsider.
 We had blackberries that were crying out to be used, and with scotch having a very complimentary flavor profile, we decided to see if we could come up with something new while still paying homage to the Atholl Brose.
 We also just love scotch cocktails!

-We started out the Black Scot by muddling some blackberries, fresh squeezed lemon and honey in the bottom of a shaker tin, and letting the honey dissolve a bit in the blackberry and lemon juices.
+We started out the Black Scot by muddling some blackberries, fresh squeezed lemon and honey in the bottom of a shaker tin, and letting the Bee’s Knees Hudson Honey dissolve a bit in the blackberry and lemon juices.
 The combination of berry juice, honey and lemon gives a nice sweet and sour component that works well towards balancing a cocktail.